-It’s one of the most iconic bridges in the world, and in this post, you’ll discover the ultimate list of facts about the Ponte Vecchio, a wonderful landmark in Florence, Italy.
+It’s one of the most iconic bridges in the world, and in this post, you’ll discover the ultimate list of facts about the Ponte Vecchio, a wonderful attraction in Florence, Italy.

 1. This is why the Ponte Vecchio so famous